 hamcrestfor test assertions).

 All commits to Cargo are required to pass the local test suite on Windows.
-If, however, you find a Windows issue, we consider it a bug, so please file an issue.
+If you encounter an issue while running on Windows, we consider it a bug, so please file an issue.

 The purpose of a

 Cargo.lock lockfile is to describe the state of the world at

 Cargo uses the lockfile to provide deterministic builds at different times and

 by ensuring that the exact same dependencies and versions are used as when the

 Deterministic builds help with